driedler/rpi0w_dev_env/README.md

 ===========================================

 This project describes how to setup a Raspberry Pi Zero W for remote Python development using VSCode.
-Once setup, you can develop and debug Python scripts on your local PC and execute on a remote Raspberry Pi Zero W.
+Once setup, you can develop and single-step debug Python scripts from your local PC and execute on a remote Raspberry Pi Zero W.

 The following was adapted from: https://bitbucket.org/jIRI/rasp-pi-zerow-vscode/src/master/